JulianadFreitas/ICSME-2026/README.md

 # ROS Newcomer Onboarding Analysis Dataset

-This repository contains the dataset and pipeline for analyzing newcomer onboarding and participation in open-source ROS (Robot Operating System) packages.
+This repository contains the dataset and pipeline for analyzing newcomer onboarding and participation in open-source ROS packages.

 ## Overview